UdacityGoogleScholars/Restaurant-Reviews/README.md

 You have been provided the code for a restaurant reviews website.
 The code has a lot of issues.
 It’s barely usable on a desktop browser, much less a mobile device.
 It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
 Your job is to update the code to resolve these issues while still maintaining the included functionality.

+### Development Strategy
+Use MapBox API key to get the map on the screen.
+Create a responsive grid-based layout using CSS.
+Use media queries that provide fluid breakpoints across different screen sizes Use responsive images that adjust for the dimensions and resolution of any mobile device.

 ### Project Rubric

 Your project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
 Please review for detailed project requirements.
 The rubric should be a resource you refer to periodically to make sure your project meets specifications.